-To ensure the Town Council delivers the highest level of service and facilities for Flitwick residents there are four statutory committees with key areas of responsibility.
-Councillors choose which committee(s) they wish to sit on and the Chair and Vice Chair of each committee is elected by fellow councillors.
+To ensure the Town Council delivers the highest level of service and facilities for Flitwick residents there are different committees with key areas of responsibility.
+Councillors choose which committee(s) they wish to sit on and the Chairman and Vice Chairman of each committee is elected by fellow councillors.

-Responsible for administration, community development, highways, burial ground, leisure, play areas and services and events for the local community.
+The Community Services Committee is responsible for the public realm, allotments, community development, highways, leisure, play areas, Manor Park, Country Park, The Hub, youth provision, and services and events for the local community.

-A representative from the committee is responsible for attending CBC planning meetings to speak on any planning application decision deemed to be controversial or have some impact on the community.
+A representative from the working group is responsible for attending CBC planning meetings to speak on any planning application decision deemed to be controversial or have some impact on the community.

 The Personnel Committee is responsible for functions exercised under Section 112 of the Local Government Act 1972 concerning the appointment and dismissal of staff, and the terms and conditions on which they hold office.
 It also considers policies relating to these functions.